ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * The validation result is recorded and indicates that the validation criteria for the external non-authoritative, non-deterministic input data have been met.
 * The recorded validation criteria and input data are consistent with the agreed-upon validation method for the test workstep.
-* The retrieved validation criteria and input data agree with the original validation criteria and input data and that the agreed-upon validation criteria applied to the inout data matches the retireved validation result.
+* The retrieved validation criteria and input data agree with the original validation criteria and input data and the agreed-upon validation criteria applied to the input data match the retired validation result.

 ### 8.3.2 External Non-authoritative, non-deterministic BPI Input Data Variance